ALBERT LEA SEED

 Back then, Tom and Mac Ehrhardt weren’t quite teenagers.
 Neither one of them thought they’d grow up to take over the business.
 Flash forward to 2019.
 Building on Lou Ehrhardt’s initial entrepreneurial vision of producing hybrid corn, Albert Lea Seed has grown into a well-recognized provider of a full range of conventional non-GMO and organic farm seed.

-The Albert Lea Seed facility has expanded, the customer base has grown, and Tom and Mac still show up every day to help farmers select the best seed for their farms.
-Our legacy of one-on-one customer service is still very important to us.
+The Albert Lea Seed facility has expanded, the customer base has grown, and our legacy of one-on-one customer service remains a top priority.

 Farmers and growers like you have appreciated our prices and respected our simple, fair approach to farm seed that doesn’t involve hidden deals.
 We have expanded our genetic options, increased access to traits and seed treatments, and offer new financing and other services.
 Today, you will find elite genetics and leading-edge technologies from all the major genetic suppliers at prices up to 40% less than the major seed brands.